- 1.99k views

 1. Whitehaven Beach, Whitsunday Islands, Australia

 The holy-grail of beaches down-under, Whitehaven is a strong contender for the title of best beach in the world.
 What makes it so unique?
 The sand is extra soft, extra fine and extra white.
 The sea?
 The most magical shades of blue.
-And given that Whitehaven beach spans an impressive seven-kilometres in length, it rarely feels crowded.
+Although it is one of the popular places to visit on a tour to Australia, given that Whitehaven beach spans an impressive seven-kilometres in length, it rarely feels crowded.

 - Why go: To walk on the soft, fine and squeaky sand made mostly of pure silica.